bitovi/academy/src/react/1-setup.md

 One of the benefits of using `react-scripts` is it's great build process.
 When you run the `npm run build` command, your site will automatically be bundled, minified, and dumped into a `build` folder.

-This folder can now be uploaded to any web-server and served statically just like a normal HTML website, no fancy webserver or processes needed.
+This folder can then be uploaded to any web-server and served statically just like a normal HTML website, no fancy webserver or processes needed.